 Brits spend a total of £3.5bn on chocolate each year

 Cheese, chocolate, crisps, pastries and fizzy drinks – they may be good for the taste buds, but they’re not too good for the rest of your body.
 They’re full of bad fats and calories that will pile on around your waist.

-But it’s not just about putting on a few pounds - they also increase your risk of diabetes, heart disease, cancer, and stroke, amongst other nasty diseases.
+But it’s not just about putting on a few pounds - they also increase your risk of diabetes, heart disease, cancer, and strokes, amongst other nasty diseases.